 - 1 small baked kuri squash (about 1¾#) baked, cooled, skin removed, cubed.

 - 1½ cups cooked long or short grain brown rice.

 - salt to taste

-- Combine all ingredients in a high-powered blender such as a Vitamix, blend until smooth.
+- For the dressing: Combine all ingredients in a high-powered blender such as a Vitamix, blend until smooth.

-- Cook brown rice in water on the stove or in a rice cooker.
+- For the salad: Cook brown rice in water on the stove or in a rice cooker.
 Rather than make only a tiny bit of rice I used a little over a cup of dry rice and had extra.

 - Bake the squash at 350.
 I bake it for a short while until softened, then remove it from the oven, cut it in half, remove the seeds, and return it to the oven to finish baking.
 This has the disadvantage of handling the hot squash, but the advantage of not having to cut the very hard raw squash in half.
 Cook the squash until done, about 1 hour.

 - Cook green peas in a pot with a small amount of water for several minutes until just done.